khalid-hussain/shaheen/chap3.md

 Abu Dawood said, "We'll soon come to know who he is."

-The officer enquired, "Does His Highness the King plan to launch an attack?"
+The officer inquired, "Does His Highness the King plan to launch an attack?"

 Abu Dawood replied, "His force is not that large to have the King to personally launch an attack.
-A clever man is enough for him who is familiar with his war tactics.
+A clever man is enough for him who is familiar with his war tactics."

 The rain continued to pour heavily.
 After riding with normal speed for about a mile and a half, Abu Dawood ordered his coachman to increase the speed of the coach.
 The horsemen who were pursuing stopped their horses on the signal of their officer.
-When the coach had about a mile's lead, the horsemen gave it a chase.
+When the coach had about a mile's lead, the horsemen gave it chase.

-In the lower part of the valley, some parts of the road had disappeared under the rain water therefore, despite Abu Dawood's insistence, the coachman was taking precaution to a certain extent.
-When the distance between the coach and its chasers would become very little, then, the chasers would reduce their speed to let the coach take a lead.
+In the lower part of the valley, some parts of the road had disappeared under the rain water.
+Therefore, despite Abu Dawood's insistence, the coachman was taking precaution to a certain extent.
+When the distance between the coach and its chasers would become very little, then, the chasers would reduce their speed to let the coach have a lead.

 Due to the flooding, the road had been damaged from several sides.
 Because of the jumps of the coach caused by the rocks and holes on the road, Abu Dawood's